Kowsalyasp/parentkarafmodule/sql readme.md

 </indexes>
 ```
 ### *Attributes of indexes tag*
-    name = The indexes name must be specified in a specific pattern, such as first being table name and then with continuation [A-Za-z0-9_], these values are only allowed after table name and are separated by underscore.
+    name = The index's name must be specified in a specific pattern, such as first being table name and then with continuation [A-Za-z0-9_], these values are only allowed after the table name and are separated by an underscore.
      ` format: TableName_[A-Za-z0-9_]`

     <index-column> = Valid column name should be provided.